 How Kinsta Speeds Up Membership Sites

-Every membership site can also take advantage of auto-scaling to better handle sudden surges in traffic and load.
-Hardware resources (CPU/RAM) are allocated to each site container automatically by our virtual machines on an as-needed basis.
+Every membership site can also take advantage of our scalable infrastructure to better handle sudden surges in traffic and load.
 This allows you to grow your WordPress membership site without having to worry about the common restraints and hard limits that other hosting providers enforce.

 Read more about how Kinsta is different.

-PHP 5.6 is no longer actively supported and has reached its end of life (EOL) as of December 2018, at which point it stopped receiving any future security updates.
-We published our PHP performance benchmarks in which we tested PHP 5.6, 7.0, 7.1, 7.2, and 7.3.
-As you can see below, on a WooCommerce site, PHP 7.3 takes the cake for the fastest performance! 🍰 And PHP 7.4 is even faster.
+We published our PHP performance benchmarks in which we tested PHP 7.2, 7.3, 7.4, 8.0, and 8.1.
+As you can see below, on a WooCommerce site, PHP 8.0 takes the cake for the fastest performance! 🍰 and 8.1 was even faster.

-We also tested Easy Digital Downloads and again PHP 7.3 outperformed everything else.
-If you compare PHP 7.3 to PHP 5.6, it can handle 3x as many requests (transactions) per second.
+We also tested Easy Digital Downloads and again, PHP 8.0 outperformed everything else.

-If your current WordPress host doesn’t support PHP 7 or higher, perhaps it’s time to look for a new host.
-Kinsta has offered PHP 7.4 since November 2019, as well as all the other major versions.
+If your current WordPress host doesn’t support PHP 8.0 or higher, perhaps it’s time to look for a new host.
+Kinsta offers and supports PHP versions 8.0, 8.1 and 8.2.
 You can easily toggle between them in the MyKinsta dashboard with a single click.

 3. Use Object Caching